 Whether gains or losses on derivative transactions fall to be treated as capital or revenue will depend on the nature of the transaction.
 Both the underlying motives of the transaction and its circumstances are considered to be important in determining whether changes in its value are of a capital or revenue nature.
-Consequently, where, for example, the transaction has been entered into in order to generate or protect capital returns and the circumstances of the transaction support this, then any gains or losses should be recognised as capital and similarly for transactions entered into to generate or protect revenue.
+Consequently, where, for example, the transaction has been entered into in order to generate or protect capital returns and the circumstances of the transaction support this, then any gains or losses should be recognised as capital and similarly for transactions entered into to generate or protect revenue returns where any gains or losses should be recognised as revenue.
 In some circumstances gains or losses may have to be apportioned between capital and revenue to reflect the nature of the transaction.
 Boards should ensure that an appropriate record of the motives and circumstances underlying each transaction is made.